composed-swift/Composed-Demo/README.md

 <img src="composed.png" width=20%/>

 **Composed Demo** is a demo app for showcasing usage examples for the Composed Packages.
-These include:

 ---

+To learn more, checkout the individual packages.

 [**Composed**](http://github.com/composed-swift/composed)
 A framework for composing data.